 Here, we look at the importance of keeping your protective head gear up to date.

 Before using a hard hat, it’s crucial to look for gauges, cracks and splits.
 Keep an eye out for any deterioration, discolouration and chalking and check that the suspension is properly attached to the shell.
-Please also note that the hard hat is clean.
+Also make sure that the hard hat is clean.

-When part of a hard hat is damaged, you can replace the broken part, but it is much safer and more effective to replace the whole hat.
+When part of the hat is damaged, you can replace the broken part, but it’s much safer and more effective to replace the whole hat.

-The standard lifespan of hard hats is now 5 years from the date of manufacture, (increased from 3 years previously).
-The extended lifespan can largely be attributed to improvements in shape, style and materials now used.
+The standard lifespan of hard hats is now 5 years from the date of manufacture (increased from 3 years previously).
+The extended lifespan can largely be attributed to improvements in shape, style and materials that are now used.

-Please be aware, however, that because a hard hat has a 5 year lifespan, it will not necessarily last for 5 years.
-While they are designed to withstand many different impacts, hard hats can be exposed to the elements, as well as be bumped, dropped and knocked regularly.
-Because of instances such as these, the expiration date should always be remembered as a hard hat’s maximum lifespan and not its date for a replacement.
+Please be aware however, that because a hard hat has a 5-year lifespan, it will not necessarily last for 5 years.
+While they are designed to withstand many different impacts, hard hats can be exposed to the elements, as well as being bumped, dropped and knocked regularly.
+Because of this, the expiration date should always be remembered as a hard hat’s maximum lifespan and not its date for a replacement.

 Flip the hard hat over to look inside, as the expiration date is usually stamped below the brim.